gavinandresen/paymentrequest/README.txt

 The Makefile will create a "certificate authority in a box" in ca_in_a_box/ and compile command-line tools:

-paymentrequest-create  # Prototype code: create a SignedPaymentRequest message paymentrequest-verify  # Prototype code: verify a SignedPaymentRequest message
+paymentrequest-create  # Prototype code: create a PaymentRequest message paymentrequest-verify  # Prototype code: verify a PaymentRequest message

 Example usage: